 ThermaX™ PEKK-A 3D Filament

-ThermaX™ PEKK-A (PolyEtherKetoneKetone) is made using the 60/40 PEKK copolymer and is one of the highest performance materails in teh A leading material in the PAEK family, PEKK has exceptional mechanical, thermal, and chemical resistance properties, while being substantially easier to print than PEEK.
+ThermaX™ PEKK-A (PolyEtherKetoneKetone) is made using the 60/40 PEKK copolymer and is one of the highest performance materials in the plastics business.
+PEKK is a leading material in the PAEK family and has exceptional mechanical, thermal, and chemical resistance properties, while being substantially easier to print than PEEK.
 Developed in partnership with Arkema - a leading supplier of ultra-performance materials.

 Print ThermaX™ PEKK parts with Gearbox™ HT2 High-Temp 3D Printer.
 Check it out HERE.